wp-plugins/wp-support-ticket/readme.txt

 == Installation ==

-1. Upload `wp-support.zip` to the `/wp-content/plugins/` directory.
+1. Upload `wp-support-ticket.zip` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go to `Settings-> WP Support`, and set some options.
 It's really easy.
 4. Use shortcodes or functions to display uploaded files in frontend.